HowieSihanDong/Netflix/README.md

-# 🎥 Netflix Machine Learning Project 🍿
+# 🎥 Netflix Visualization & Machine Learning Project🍿

 Welcome to the **Netflix Machine Learning Project** repository!
 This project explores the use of various classifiers on a dataset containing detailed information about movies and TV shows available on Netflix. 🧠📊